Event management during the Corona pandemic

 Or in legal terms: Where the hygiene plan and industrial safety provisions have been implemented in an orderly manner, the duty of care would not be violated in a way providing a legal prerequisite for claims derived from contractual, criminal or other special laws (Infection Protection Act (Infektionsschutzgesetz), industrial health and safety provisions).

-What happens if the Infection Protection Ordiance changes?
+What happens if the Infection Protection Ordinance changes again?

-As soon as there are changes with regard to the currently valid regulation (as of 29 October 2020), these will be taken into account here as soon as possible.
+As soon as there are any changes regarding the currently valid regulation, these will be taken into account here as soon as possible.

 2. Hygiene measures